The Grand Explorer - Fitness

 Day 13: Mou Waho Island

-The hike to the viewpoint on Mou Waho is a short climb in (200m/650 feet) and then downhill on the way back.
-There’s a lot to see and learn so we take our time.
+We'll take a boat ride across the picturesque Lake Wanaka to Mou Waho Island.
+The hike to the viewpoint on Mou Waho starts with a short climb (200m/650 feet).
+There’s a lot to see and learn so we'll take our time exploring with our local eco-guide.
 The return distance is around 5km (3 miles).
 We are on the island for around 2.5 hours in total.

 Day 14: Routeburn Track Hiking